di-unipi-socc/DockerFinder/README.md

 - *worker-2*: is the VM here the *scanner* s are executed.

 The script `init-all.sh`:
-- creates 3 virtualbox VMs with `docker-machine` tool and create a swarm with the `docker swarm ` command, where:
+- creates 3 virtualbox VMs with the `docker-machine` tool and initialize a swarm with the `docker swarm` command, composed by three nodes:
       - `swarm-manager`: is the manager of the swarm
       - `worker-1`: is the first worker
       - `worker-2`: is the second worker.